-Texting gloves dangerous in winter, specialist says: Unprotected fingers, toes, ears and noses susceptible to frostbiteFebruary 28th, 2013 in Health /
+Texting gloves dangerous in winter, specialist says: Unprotected fingers, toes, ears and noses susceptible to frostbiteFebruary 28, 2013 in Medicine & Health / Health

 The popular half-gloves that leave fingers uncovered for texting may be good for communicating electronically, but they may also lead to permanent loss of fingers due to exposure to the cold.